 - Should you refund the employee’s contributions from the old country at the time of the move and allow them to contribute the contributions to the new country

-- Good communication required between all parties involved
+- Good communication is required between all parties involved

 This list of administrative challenges for a global ESPP details many, but not all, of the considerations involved when operating a global ESPP.

-At Global Shares we have seen how our ESPP module can transform how companies interact with their associated employee stock purchase plans and reduces their equity administration overheads, as well as supporting companies overcome all the challenges they face in operating a global ESPP.
+At Global Shares, we have seen how our ESPP module can transform how companies interact with their associated employee stock purchase plans and reduce their equity administration overheads, as well as supporting companies overcome all the challenges they face in operating a global ESPP.

 Global Shares is an employee equity management company.
 We specialize in helping companies attract, retain and engage top talent.